insin/nwb/docs/Commands.md

 **In React apps only:**

-In production mode builds, Babel [react-constant-elements](http://babeljs.io/docs/plugins/transform-react-constant-elements/) and [react-remove-prop-types](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types) transforms will be used.
+In production mode builds, the Babel [react-remove-prop-types](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types) transform will be used.

 When building React apps, you can also pass a `--preact` flag to configure Webpack to use [Preact](https://github.com/developit/preact) via the [`preact-compat`](https://github.com/developit/preact-compat) module (both of which must be installed separately).
 If your app and its dependencies are  compatible with Preact, this can be a quick and easy way to reduce the size of your app.